 On consistency: “Being consistent is not only advantageous for student behavior, but it also helps your host families as well!
 If you’re consistent with your host families, they’re more likely to trust you and more likely to host for you again.
 For me, consistency translates to keeping the line of communication open with a regular check-in email or message.”

-Brenda stresses that the job requires representatives to wear many hats within a day — leaping from business development and networking one minute, to digital marketing and social media management the next — but is quick to remark just how rewarding this can be for the right kind of person.
+Brenda stresses that the job requires representatives to wear many hats within a day.
+You may be leaping from business development and networking one minute, to digital marketing and social media management the next.
+She is quick to remark just how rewarding this can be for the right kind of person.

 “For me personally, being able to wear so many hats and do so many different things at once is what helps me stay focused,” she says.
 “It has been such a wonderful opportunity year after year!”